-One thing you may be tempted to think is that you can make your pores smaller, thus making them less susceptible to clogging.
-But, you’d be wrong.
+You may have been led to believe that you can shrink your pores, thus making them less susceptible to clogging.
+Sadly, this is far from the truth.
 Pores size is mostly determined by genetics, and you can’t actually make your pores smaller.
-Although there are things you can do to shrink the appearance of pores, including washing your face and cleansing out your pores.
+However, there are steps you can take to shrink the appearance of pores, including cleansing your face properly and decongesting your pores.

-Throughout the day, dirt, oil, makeup, bacteria, and dead skin cells can build up on the surface of your skin clogging your pores and leading to blackheads, whiteheads, or blemishes.
-Luckily, there are products that can help to clean clogged pores on your face.
+Throughout the day, dirt, oil, makeup, bacteria, and dead skin cells can build up on the surface of your skin, clogging your pores and leading to blackheads, whiteheads, or blemishes.
+Luckily, there are products that can help you unclog your pores and prevent these issues.

 Best Products for Unclogging Pores

-If you find yourself with clogged pores on your face often, you may be wondering how to clean your pores?
-Well, most likely you need to switch up the products in your skin care routine or add new products to your lineup.
+If you find yourself with clogged pores on your face often, you may be wondering how to best address the issue.
+Most likely, you simply need to switch up the products in your skin care routine or add the proper products to your lineup.

-Most people probably already use a face wash, but it’s seriously so important to wash your face no matter your skin type.
 Using a gentle cleanser twice a day in the morning and at night is the first step in unclogging your pores.
 It’s especially important to cleanse at night and remove the dirt, makeup, and potential pollutants that your skin was exposed to throughout the day.
-The best pore cleanser will help unclog pores and keep them from getting clogged in the first place.
+The right cleanser will help unclog pores and keep them from getting clogged in the first place.

 Even if you cleans everyday twice a day, you may need to give your skin a deeper cleanse with an exfoliator 1-3 times per week.
 Exfoliators help to clear out excess dirt, oil and dead skin from your pores.
-Just keep in mind that over exfoliating can lead to irritation, so you should use a separate exfoliator and cleanser.
-Two-for-one may seem like a good deal, but you’d likely be irritating your skin by using one everyday.
-No fun.
+Just keep in mind that over exfoliating can lead to irritation, so use a separate exfoliator and cleanser.

 A good charcoal mask or clay mask can do wonders for unclogging your pores.
-Charcoal helps to cleanse your skin of dirt, oil, and other buildup.
-Mix that with kaolin clay or bentonite clay which help to draw out impurities and balance your skin’s natural oils, and those clogged pores on your nose don’t stand a chance.
+Charcoal helps to purify your skin of dirt, oil, and other buildup.
+Mix that with kaolin clay or bentonite clay, which help to draw out impurities and balance your skin’s natural oils, and those clogged pores on your nose don’t stand a chance.

 Don’t touch your face - Your hands touch everything, and then they reach out and touch your face bringing all that dirt, oil, and bacteria with them leading to clogged pores on your face.
 You should also not pick at your pores.
-Picking at your skin can lead to scarring or infection, so let your products do their job, and stay away.
+Picking at your skin can lead to scarring or infection, so let your products do their job and keep your hands off!

 Avoid comedogenic ingredients - Comedogenic ingredients are ingredients that are most likely to cause clogged pores.
-If you consistently have clogged pores or oily skin it’s best to avoid them in.
-Some common comedogenic ingredients in skincare are coconut oil, lanolin, and algae extract.
+If you consistently have clogged pores or oily skin it’s best to avoid them.
+Some common comedogenic ingredients in skincare are mineral oil, lanolin, and algae extract.

-Talk to your dermatologist - Your dermatologist is the best person to talk to if you have clogged pores, and nothing you do seems to help.
-They can do a chemical peel, facial, or prescribe something for you.
-It’s absolutely nothing to be embarrassed about.
+Talk to your dermatologist - Your dermatologist is the best person to talk to if you have clogged pores and nothing you do seems to help.
+They can perform a chemical peel, facial, or prescribe proper mediation for you.

 Frequently Asked Questions About Unclogging Pores